jcurl/RJCP.DLL.SerialPortStream/BUILD.md

 #### 1.3.2 Running Unit Tests

 Unit tests are supported for the configurations `Debug` and `Release`.
-It will not work for the `Signed_Release` configuration.
-Unit tests marked as `[Explicit]` will not run.
+Unit tests marked as [Explicit]` will not run.
 But you can run these from within the Visual Studio IDE.

 * To test DEBUG mode